How and why was Wrangell-St. Elias National Park & Preserve made?

 What are public use cabins?
 Who can use them?

 Currently, there are 14 public-use cabins located within Wrangell-St. Elias.
-Most of these cabins were old mining, trapping, or hunting cabins that are located on public land and have been restored by the National Park Service.
-These are remote locations and require hikers/campers to make appropriate plans.
-Many of these cabins are accessible only by aircraft.
+These are very rustic cabins in remote locations and require hikers/campers to make appropriate plans.
 Some cabins require reservations but most are available on a first-come, first-served basis.

 There are three improved airstrips in Wrangell-St. Elias.
 One, located at McCarthy, is maintained by the State of Alaska.
 The other two, at Chisana and May Creek, are maintained by the park.
-There are unimproved strips, requiring requisite pilot skill, at numerous locations throughout the park, many adjacent to public use cabins.
-It’s best to contact the park Operations Center and Hangar at (907) 822-7425 for detailed information on specific landing areas.
+There area also unimproved airstrips requiring requisite pilot skill, at numerous locations throughout the park.
 Public airport facilities are located near the park at Gulkana and Chitina.

 What is subsistence hunting/fishing?

-Many Alaskans live off the land, relying on fish, wildlife and other wild resources.
-Alaska Natives have used these resources for food, shelter, clothing, transportation, handicrafts and trade for thousands of years.
-Other residents living in rural Alaska depend on local harvests as reliable and economic food sources.
-When Congress passed the Alaska National Interest Lands Conservation Act (ANILCA) in 1980, which established Wrangell-St. Elias National Park and Preserve, it recognized the important connection between local rural subsistence users and the land in allowing for a continued opportunity for a subsistence lifestyle by rural Alaska residents.
+When Congress passed the Alaska National Interest Lands Conservation Act (ANILCA) in 1980, it recognized the important connection between local rural subsistence users and the land in allowing for a continued opportunity for a subsistence lifestyle by rural Alaska residents.
 As long as resources and their habitats are maintained in a natural and healthy state, traditional subsistence hunting, trapping and fishing are allowed in the park and preserve.

 Are permits required for backpacking?